 - Early Literacy provides several downloads.

 - eLearning has pre-made visuals for various things, visual schedules being the best.
 Take a look.
 They have 3 pages of boards that are very easy to search through.

 - Jane Farrall has developed boards for specific books to use in Guided Reading.
 These are primary level books.
 This is a great resource!

 - Jefferson Parish Public Schools Speech-Hearing-Language Services gives you 100s of speech pathology activities and resources made in Boardmaker.

-- Live Speak Love provides you with Visual Behavior Supports.
+- Live Speak Love (may be expired) provides you with Visual Behavior Supports.
 Be sure to peruse her site for other supports.
 She has them embedded in various blog postings.